surfdemon/ForThe50/README.md

 In this section, we will briefly discuss how our team addressed the applicable criteria:
 - **The project fits the theme of raising awareness of Modern Slavery and Human Trafficking.**

+The "For the 50" is a perfect fit for the Code to Protect theme.
+It includes features such as information on the impact of Modern Slvaery and Human Trafficking, charts giving a visual on the statistics, and contact and resource information.
+The added functioanlity to change the language of the site grants further accisbility to those who may need it the most.

 - **The project is well planned and executed (Using GitHub Projects).**